Ark3u0/JsonDiff/README.md

 posting insecure data on remote websites to inspect differences in JSON.
 JDiff's got you covered!

 TODO:
-- Add/Fix tests for node, jsonInput, pushTag, and compare classes
-- Handle scenario for top level arrayNode.
-- Remove need for use of isTop.
 - Style application UI.
 - Should not update view when input is invalid (handle erroneous input)
 - Allow for dynamic treatment of JSON input